I am Eileen Smith. ExBrooklynite, current Santiaguina (Santiago, Chile dweller). Here are some things you might want to know.

 I am a writer.

 This blog is one place I write.
 I also write for magazines, guidebooks, apps, websites, etc. My main interests are Latin America, food, culture, language, belonging and place.
 Here’s a link to published work current and forthcoming.
-Here are some of my favorite blog posts.

 I am a translator.